tcflanagan/transport/README.md

 The interface is functional, and it should work with a handful of different instruments.
 Implementing new instruments is straightforward.
 One need only follow the pattern of the existing ones (or follow instructions in the manual) and put them into the `/lib/instruments` folder.

 ## Dependencies
 The project uses Python 3.
-Below, I list things which are required and not part of a standard Python installation.
+Below, I list things which are required but not part of a standard Python installation.

-The following Python packages are available from PyPI or Conda repositories (some of them are installed by default if you installed Python through an Anaconda distribution)
+The following Python packages are available from PyPI or Conda repositories (some of them are installed by default if you installed Python through an Anaconda distribution).
 * NumPy
 * SciPy
 * Matplotlib